The Stand: Background

 In Danse Macabre, King writes about the origins of The Stand at some length.
 One source was Patty Hearst's case.
 The original idea was to create a novel about the episode because "it seemed that only a novel might really succeed in explaining all the contradictions".
 The author also mentions George R. Stewart's novel Earth Abides, which describes the odyssey of one of the last human survivors after the population is nearly annihilated by a plague, as one of the main inspirations:

 With my Patty Hearst book, I never found the right way in... and during that entire six-week period, something else was nagging very quietly at the back of my mind.
 It was a news story I had read about an accidental CBW spill in Utah. (...)
 This article called up memories of a novel called Earth Abides, by George R. Stewart.

 (...) and one day while sitting at my typewriter, (...)
 I wrote—just to write something: The world comes to an end but everybody in the SLA is somehow immune.
 Snake bit them.
 I looked at that for a while and then typed: No more gas shortages.
 That was sort of cheerful, in a horrible sort of way.

-The Stand was also planned by King as an epic The Lord of the Rings–type story in a contemporary American setting:
+The Stand was also planned by King as an epic story akin to The Lord of the Rings in a contemporary American setting: